The Americans: Casting

 Weisberg said he had no idea about who would star in the series before casting began.
 FX president John Landgraf had the idea to cast Keri Russell in the series.
 Leslie Feldman, the head of casting at DreamWorks, saw Matthew Rhys in a play and suggested him to Weisberg.
 Russell and Rhys had met briefly at a party years before, but were not fully introduced.
 They both were attracted to the series because of its focus on the relationship between their characters.
-Said Rhys, "You have two people who have led the most incredibly strange life together with incredibly high stakes, in this scene of domesticity that is an absolute lie, and at the end of the pilot they're finding each other for the very first time."
+Rhys said, "You have two people who have led the most incredibly strange life together with incredibly high stakes, in this scene of domesticity that is an absolute lie, and at the end of the pilot they're finding each other for the very first time."

 Russell described the pilot script as "interesting", continuing, "It was so far from a procedural.
-And [originally,] I didn't know that I wanted to do it.
-I always say no to everything.
+And [originally,] I didn't know that I wanted to do it...
 I never want to do anything.
-[Laughs.]
-But I just couldn't stop thinking about it.
-I read it... and I kept trying to figure it out, because it's so not clear.
-It's still not clear to me.
-But there's so many different levels to it."

-Rhys said of his character, "He's a sort of gift of a part in that he's very sort of layered and multi-faceted.
-And when you meet him, he's at this great turning point in his life where everything's changing for him.
-You just get to do everything.
-You get to do the kung fu, and you get to do the emotional scenes, you get to do the disguises.
+But I just couldn't stop thinking about it."
+Rhys said of his character, "When you meet him, he's at this great turning point in his life where everything's changing for him...
 It's the full package for an actor.
 It's a dream."

 Noah Emmerich was initially hesitant about taking a role in the series.
 He explained: "The truth is, from the very beginning, I thought, 'I don't want to do a TV show where I carry a gun or a badge.
 I'm done with guns and badges.
 I just don't want to do that anymore.'
 When I first read it I thought, 'Yeah, it's really interesting and really good, but I don't want to be an FBI guy.'"
 His friend, Gavin O'Connor, who directed the pilot episode, convinced him to take a closer look at the role.
 Emmerich stated that he responded to the aspect of marriage and family.
-"It was really interesting, and it was really intelligent and unusual, and it stood out from the pack."

-After recurring in the first season, Susan Misner, Annet Mahendru, and Alison Wright, who play Sandra Beeman, Nina, and Martha Hanson, respectively, were promoted to series regulars beginning with season two.
+After recurring in the first season, Susan Misner, Annet Mahendru, and Alison Wright, who play Sandra Beeman, Nina Krilova, and Martha Hanson, respectively, were promoted to series regulars beginning with season two.
 After recurring in the first two seasons, Lev Gorn, who plays Arkady Ivanovich, was promoted to series regular for season three.